|

 Hans

-Wolf (33), both in US Army uniform, returned to the devastated
+Wolf (33), both in US Army uniform, had returned to the devastated

 Vienna.
 The war was over and though the atmosphere looked rather grim,

-they had plans for a brighter future.
-Wolf eventgually picked up music
+they had plans for a bright future.
+Wolf eventually picked up music

-making as a conductor (he later decided to go back to the USA and try
+making as a conductor and he later decided to go back to the USA and

-his luck there).
-Prawy started producing records, from 1950 on for Don
+try his luck there.
+Prawy started producing records, from 1950 till

-Gabor's Remington Records based in New York, and in 1953 and the following
+January 1953 for Don Gabor's Remington Records based in New York, and

-Grieg and Sergei Rachmaninoff's Second Concerto in C, Op.
-18,
+Edward Grieg and Sergei Rachmaninoff's Second Concerto in C,

 Wöss conducting the newly formed Tonkünstler Orchestra (Austrian

-Symphony), by no means a virtuoso orchestra, but the musicians were
+Symphony), by no means a virtuoso orchestra at the time, but the musicians

-working hard and were gradually achieving better ensemble playing thanks
+were working hard and were gradually achieving better ensemble playing

-not only to the individual musicians who wanted to earn a living as
+thanks not only to the individual musicians who wanted to earn a living

 his way around.
 He had been a student of Felix Weingartner.